Murder of Audreanna Zimmerman: Britnee Angelique Miller

-Britnee Miller was the third and final perpetrator to stand trial for the murder of Audreanna Zimmerman.

-Miller pleaded guilty to the charge of first-degree murder, but as she was below 18 at the time of the offense, and as such, she would not face the death penalty and the only possible sentence was life imprisonment.
+Britnee Miller was the final perpetrator to stand trial for the murder of Audreanna Zimmerman.
+Miller pleaded guilty to the charge of first-degree murder, but as she was below 18 at the time of the offense, she would not face the death penalty.
+The only possible sentence was life imprisonment.
 On May 7, 2013, Miller was sentenced to life in prison without the possibility of parole.

 Appeal process

 Miller

-In March 2017, Britnee Miller appealed to withdraw her guilty plea.
+In March 2017, Miller appealed to withdraw her guilty plea.
 She argued that she was a juvenile at the time of the trial, and hence she had not understood when she entered her plea that she could still be sentenced to life.
-Miller also stated that under the plea agreement, she was entitled to withdraw her plea of guilt if the U.S. Supreme Court decided that life in prison was in any way permissible for juveniles; at that time, the U.S. Supreme Court were deliberating and ultimately ruling that juveniles should not be required to serve mandatory life sentences without parole for offences attracting such a punishment.
-However, the prosecution countered that based on the terms of her agreement, Miller could only withdraw her plea if the U.S. Supreme Court's decision was not beneficial to Miller's case.
-That same month, Miller's bid to rescind her guilty plea was rejected by the courts.
+Miller also stated that under the plea agreement, she was entitled to withdraw her plea of guilt if the U.S. Supreme Court decided that life in prison was in any way permissible for juveniles; at that time, the U.S. Supreme Court was deliberating and ultimately ruled that juveniles should not be required to serve mandatory life sentences without parole for offenses attracting such a punishment.
+The prosecution countered that based on the terms of her agreement, Miller could only withdraw her plea if the U.S. Supreme Court's decision was not beneficial to Miller's case.
+That same month, the courts rejected Miller's bid to rescind her guilty plea.

 In October 2017, Miller's re-sentencing trial began before a trial court in Florida.
-During the hearing, the defence presented psychiatric reports and other exhibits of evidence to show mitigating factors in favour of a sentence lower than life.
-It was adduced from the defence's evidence that Miller committed the crime out of a deep desire for her mother's approval, and that Miller was a victim of trauma caused by childhood abuse, abandonment, and sexual exploitation, which were among the defence's points of submission for a lenient sentence.
+During the hearing, the defense presented psychiatric reports and other exhibits to argue for a sentence lower than life.
+It was adduced from the defense's evidence that Miller committed the crime out of a deep desire for her mother's approval, and that Miller was a victim of trauma caused by childhood abuse, abandonment, and sexual exploitation, which were among the defense's points of submission for a lenient sentence.

-On November 6, 2017, Circuit Judge Gary Bergosh once again sentenced Miller to life imprisonment.
+On November 6, 2017, Circuit Judge Gary Bergosh again sentenced Miller to life imprisonment.
 In light of her juvenile status, Miller was allowed to have her first sentencing review in 15 years.
 On April 3, 2019, the Florida First District Court of Appeal affirmed the reinstatement of Miller's life sentence.